scperkins/EJEHardenberg.github.io/public/tech-blog/cgi-c-harp-2.md

 shouldn't or you've read somewhere you definitely shouldn't have.
 All of these things will cause that error.
 And if you're lucky, you'll get a memory dump in your error log for you to decipher. <b>This is why we tested our internal code in the last tutorial</b>, and it's always a good idea to do so.
+Also, use [valgrind] to test everything you do! (more on that in a bit!)

 ####Your first qdecoder script